 If you're still able to walk/shop check out the area behind Kiddy Land called Cat Street.
 This area is described as "Tokyo's Hipster's Paradise", where you'll find some edgier fashion and stylish cafés.

 Finally if you need a spot to refuel and relax for a bit, the Starbucks in Tokyu Plaza, Harajuku is the prettiest in Tokyo (in my opinion!).
-It has incredible views, cozy spots to sit (there's ever some swings for 2 :) ), and it's all lit up at night.
+It has incredible views, cozy spots to sit (there's even some swings for 2 :) ), and it's all lit up at night.

 This is a doll shop specialising in the Japanese, realistic-looking Super Dollfie.
 I was brought here by my friend Venus, as she bought one, and was amazed at the dolls, their clothing, hairstyles and accessories (you build a fully customisable doll).
 The building is 3 floors, with the bottom floor reserved for ceremonies where customers meet their dolls for the first time.
 If you're into Lolita subculture, you'll love to see this shop.